BMHVillage/therapists/README.md

     <td>
         <table style="width: 480px;">
             <tr>
-                <td width="600px">I have genuine empathy and compassion for individuals, marriages, children and families that are hurting.
+                <td width="600px">I have genuine empathy and compassion for individuals, marriages, couples, teens and women that are hurting.
 My practice was established for the purpose of restoring and sustaining wholeness in the lives of all people.
 Such wholeness is directed toward helping clients achieve more satisfying and productive lives in the contexts of their family, church, community and work place.
 This mission is accomplished in an environment that is grace filled, secure, caring, confidential, professional, and respectful of each person's life journey.
 I offer my services to all who seek personal and relational wholeness.</td>
             </tr>
         </table>
         <table style="width: 480px;">
             <tr style="height: 42px;">
-                <td style="text-align: center;width: 480px;">In-person/Online therapy</td>
+                <td style="text-align: center;width: 480px;">In-person therapy</td>
                 <td style="text-align: center;width: 480px;">Accepting clients</td>
             </tr>
         </table>
         <table style="width: 480px;">
             <tr style="height: 42px;">
-                <td style="text-align: center;width: 480px;">Nashville, TN 37216</td>
+                <td style="text-align: center;width: 480px;">Nashville, TN 37216 & Online</td>
                 <td style="text-align: center;width: 480px;">(615) 237-5045</td>
             </tr>
         </table>